lsst-sqre/sqr-055/index.rst

 Open questions
 ==============

 #.
-What is the URL of the API service?
+How should we allocate numeric GIDs and expose them in LDAP?

 #.
-What is the hostname and authentication mechanism for the LDAP service?
-   Is this the best way to retrieve client metadata?
+If we enable the ``voPosixGroup`` schema, where does the ``voPosixAccountGidNumber`` attribute come from?

 #.
-Where can numeric UIDs and GIDs be stored in user and group metadata?
-   Each user must have a unique numeric UID, which is also reserved as a GID.
-   Each group must have a unique numeric GID that does not overlap with any UIDs.
-   Assignment can be done via an integration service that looks for new users, but this information ideally should be stored in COmanage somewhere.
-   Where should it be stored?
-   None of the default identifier types look suitable for this purpose, but I can't find detailed documentation for all of them.
-   Perhaps we should use the CILogon numeric ID?
-   (This was the recommendation from our original requirements review.)

-#.
-How to restrict inbound CILogon authentications to the Rubin Science Platform to only registered COmanage users?
+How can we restrict inbound CILogon authentications to the Rubin Science Platform to only registered COmanage users?
    Is this functionality that's built into CILogon and COmanage in some way, or will the Rubin Science Platform authentication layer need to check COmanage to see if the user already exists and send them into an account creation flow if they do not?